MicrosoftDocs/azure-docs/articles/azure-vmware/enable-azure-vmware-solution.md

 ## Enable Azure VMware Solution for CSP customers

 CSPs must use [Microsoft Partner Center](https://partner.microsoft.com) to enable Azure VMware Solution for their customers.
+This article uses [CSP Azure plan](/partner-center/azure-plan-lp.md) as example to illustrate the purchase procedure for partners.

    >[!IMPORTANT]
    >Azure VMware Solution service does not provide a multi-tenancy required.
 Hosting partners requiring it are not supported.